 Electrical Circuit Analysis

-Analysis of voltage and current in an electrical circuit is called circuit analysis.
+The analysis of voltage and current in an electrical circuit is called circuit analysis.
 Circuit analysis is performed to determine the efficiency of a particular circuit component.

 This figure shows a simple electrical circuit.